Korosh137/Complexity-Synchronization-in-Emergent-Intelligence/README.md

 # Complexity-Synchronization-in-Emergent-Intelligence

-The codes generate the results for the paper "Complexity Synchronization in Emergent Intelligence."
+The codes generate the data for the paper "Complexity Synchronization in Emergent Intelligence."

 1- Run EI_1.m for each NS=NF=10, 15, ...50.
 The parameters are set to those used in the paper.
 2- Run EIcombinedata_2 to create a single matrix containing the data for all NS values.